jameshume/jehtech/src/html/c_and_cpp/templates.md

 which would expand the pack and apply `MyFunc` to each item.

-### Passing Expansion Pack To Functions
-Largest expression or initialiser list to the *left* of the ellipsis is the pattern that is expanded:

-TODO

 ### Fold Expressions
 Folds are parameter packs elements over a binary operator: